 Sensitivity assessment.
 Typical surface water temperatures around the UK coast vary, seasonally from 4-19°C (Huthnance, 2010).
-It is likely that the important characteristic species are able to resist a long-term increase in temperature of 2°C and may resist a short-term increase of 5°C. Limecola balthica may retreat north as a result of long-term warming and climate change.
-However, the important characterizing species Hediste diversicolor are likely to survive a 5°C increase in temp for one month period, or 2°C for one year, although reproductive activities may be impacted.
+Limecola balthica may retreat north as a result of long-term warming and climate change (a change that exceeds the pressure benchmark).
+However, at the pressure benchmark, the important characterizing species Hediste diversicolor and Limecola balthica are likely to survive a 5°C increase in temp for one month period, or 2°C for one year, although reproductive activities may be impacted.
 For instance, without colder winters spawning may not be synchronised and so recruitment would be reduced.
 A resistance of 'High', a resilience of 'High' (as longer lived later maturing species are present) and a sensitivity of 'Not sensitive' have been assigned.